Infant & Toddler Program

-Are spending time each day in some type of child care setting.
+More and more children are spending time each day in some type of child care setting.
 All children—especially infants and toddlers—need a child care setting where they can thrive with caregivers who understand how to promote their healthy growth and development.
 That's because young children need a schedule that is responsive to their needs, with appropriate stimulation and time to rest.
 They need to be talked to and played with.
 They need love and attention.
 And they need the opportunity to form the kind of comfortable, secure relationship with a caregiver that will nurture their healthy emotional development.

 At the Meliora School, your infant will be cared for and encouraged to explore the world around them in a safe, clean, and comfortable environment filled with love.
 Our teachers and caregivers understand the unique responsibility of guiding an infant through their first forays into this strange and overwhelming new world which they have entered.
-With the Pinnacle Curriculum to provide the proper framework and balance between play, discovery, and learning, your child will flourish!

 What is our secret?
 Shhhhhh….
 It is our special dedication to attention, interaction and affection for the little people you entrust to us.